BioJulia/Libz.jl/README.md

   * GZip.jl is not as slow as Zlib.jl, but still slower than it could to be.
   * GZip.jl only supports file I/O.
   * GZip.jl doesn't support reading/writing plain zlib data.

-The goal of this package is to replace both of these as the one true Julia zlib bindings.

 # API